Vietnam.vn - Nền tảng quảng bá Việt Nam

 How good was Spaun's opening round?
 His 66 was the best opening round in US Open history at Oakmont.
 In the previous nine US Opens at the course, there have been only seven bogey-free rounds.
 Dustin Johnson was the last to do so in 2016.

 Spaun started on the 10th hole, immediately causing a stir with a 20-foot birdie chip.
-He added three more birdies in the first seven holes, finishing the first half of the round with a score of 31 (-4), an achievement never achieved in the history of the US Open at Oakmont.
+He added three more birdies in the first seven holes, finishing the first half of the round with a score of 4-under 31, an achievement never achieved in US Open history at Oakmont.

 JJ Spaun: The journey of revival from...a movie to the top of the US Open table photo 2

 What's Spaun's secret?
 “On social media, everyone says Oakmont is hell,” Spaun laughs.
 “I get scared too.
 But I use that fear to focus.
-It feels like I'm in peak performance mode, where everything is in place.
+It feels like I'm in peak performance mode and everything is in place.
 Without the pressure, I can easily lose focus.”

-If the first chip shot opened the day perfectly, it was Spaun's putter that kept the day remarkably consistent.
-He added three birdies from putts under 12 feet.
+If the first chip shot started the day perfectly, it was Spaun's putter that kept the day remarkably consistent, adding three more birdies from under 12 feet.

 “He and I met again last month,” Spaun said.
 “He said, ‘Meet me at the US Open, I’ll show you some exercises.
 No contract, no strings attached, just brotherhood.’”